ghostery/adblocker/bench/comparison/overview.md

 ### 0. About the Dataset

-To measure the performance of each content-blocker, we replayed requests from popular domains and kept track of the time it took to decide if a request should be blocked or not.
+To measure the performance of each content-blocker, we replayed requests from popular domains and kept track of the time it took to decide if they should be blocked or not.

 This requests dataset was created using a Chrome headless browser (driven by the [`puppeteer` library](https://github.com/GoogleChrome/puppeteer)) to visit home pages of the *top 500 domains* (as reported by Cliqz Search), as well as up to 3 pages of each domain (picked randomly from the home page) and collecting all the network requests seen (URL, frame URL and type).
+The list of requests was then *shuffled*.

 The dataset is composed of 187406 requests.
 We released the data publicly at this URL: [requests_top500.json.gz](https://cdn.cliqz.com/adblocking/requests_top500.json.gz).
-The script to create the dataset is also available on this repository: [create_dataset.js](./create_dataset.js).
+The script to create the dataset is also available: [create_dataset.js](./create_dataset.js).

 ### 1. Composition of Requests

 For the purpose of this comparison, we consider that each network request can be either blocked or allowed by the content-blocker.
-We observed that from our dataset of ~187k requests, only 13.8% are blocked (average across all ad-blockers).
+We observed that from our dataset of ~187k requests, only ~13.8% are blocked (average across all content-blockers).

 ![](./plots/requests-composition.svg)